 4. Short Bridesmaid Dresses Trend

-- Bridesmaid Duties and Responsibilities (LIST)
+- Everything About Bridesmaid Duties and Responsibilities (Checklist)

 - How to Make Your Chief Bridesmaid Dress Different and Stand Out

-5. Skirt and Blouse Bridesmaid Dresses Trend
+5. Two-Piece (Skirt and Blouse) Bridesmaid Dress Trend

 Traditionally, bridesmaid dresses used to be one-piece gowns, but we’re seeing two-piece dresses or skirt-and-blouse bridesmaid dresses at some Nigerian weddings.
 We see them in both short and long styles and they all look gorgeous.